 There are limited training options in Australia and New Zealand at the present time.
 Please check the training information page on the website for information about current courses.
 Other people travel overseas to study.
 Dance movement therapy training programs recognised in other countries are usually recognised by the DTAA.

 Is there a professional association for dance movement therapy in Australasia?

 The (DTAA) Dance Movement Therapy Association is the only professional association for dance movement therapy in Australasia.
 It was formally established as an incorporated association in 1994.
-However, it built on a decade of work of the Dance Therapy Working Party, a formal committee of Ausdance, the national peak body for dance in Australia.
-The DTAA achieved recognition as a member organisation of PACFA, the national federation of psychotherapy and counselling associations, in 2004.
+However, it built on a previous decade of work of the Dance Therapy Working Party, a formal committee of Ausdance, the national peak body for dance in Australia.
 It has members in every state and territory in Australia, as well as New Zealand, many countries in Asia, Europe, USA and other countries.
-The DTAA enjoys ongoing professional collaboration with professional associations for dance movement therapy in other parts of the world, particularly with the two longest established, the ADTA (the American Dance Therapy Association) and ADMPUK (Association for Dance Movement Psychotherapy UK).

 The DTAA welcomes membership from anyone who has an interest in dance movement therapy, with four levels of membership indicating professional training and experience.